dsluo/SoundBert/README.md

     ```json
     {
       "token": "<discord token>",
-      "db_uri": "<mongodb uri>",
+      "db_uri": "<postgres uri>",
-      "db_name": "<name of database to use>"
     }
     ```
+4. Set up PostgresQL database (TODO: how to do that).
-4. Activate the virtualenv, and run the bot with `nohup python3 -m soundbert &`
+5. Activate the virtualenv, and run the bot with `nohup python3 -m soundbert &`

 ## Commands